yamcs/yamcs/examples/pus/README.md

 ST[03] HK
 - Only static predefined HK is supported.

+ST[05] - event reporting
+- The PusEventDecoder service can generate events based on templates.

 ST[09] Time Management
 - The time sent by the simulator is obtained from System.nanoTime() and gives roughly the time since the computer has been started.